CZ-NIC/knot/doc/operation.rst

 - properly configured :ref:`DNSSEC policy <Policy section>` (e.g. :ref:`zsk-lifetime <policy_zsk-lifetime>`),
 - :ref:`manual <policy_manual>` set to `on`
 - :ref:`offline-ksk <policy_offline-ksk>` set to `on`
-- a complete KASP db with just ZSK(s)
+- a complete KASP DB with just ZSK(s)

 For the KSK side (i.e. the operator of the KSK signer), the pre-requisites are:

 - Knot configuration equal to the ZSK side (at least the :ref:`Policy section` must be identical)
-- a KASP db with the KSK(s)
+- a KASP DB with the KSK(s)

 Generating and signing future ZSKs
 ----------------------------------